php-repos/datatype-documentations/collection-class.md

 assert_true(['bar'] === new Collection(['bar'], 'foo')->first());
 assert_true(null === new Collection([])->first());
 ```
----

 ### forget

-It unsets items from the collection that passes the given condition.
+This method removes all items from the collection that pass the provided condition closure, and returns the collection object.
 It does nothing when the check returns null for items.

 ```php